Tennis Elbow Manager 2 is a tennis game that lets you become a tennis coach and manage your players.

-The closer a skill is from its potential, the least its training will be efficient.
+The closer a skill is to its potential, the less efficient the training will be.

-When your player gets older, his physical potentials will lower.
+When your player gets older, his physical potential will lower.

 With a lot of training, you can still raise a skill above its potential, but